 - Implementing Partner

 - United Nations Environment Programme (UN Environment)

 - Wuppertal Institute for Climate, Environment and Energy GmbH - Germany

 - 30 concepts and action plans co-developed for low-carbon energy, mobility and resource solutions for over 20 partner cities.

 - 14 pilot and demonstration projects being implemented in Kochi (India), Belo-Horizonte (Brazil), Nairobi (Kenya), Hanoi (Vietnam), Kathmandu (Nepal), Pasig (Philippines), Dar es Salaam (Tanzania), Kigali (Rwanda), Quito (Ecuador) and Montevideo (Uruguay).

 - Capacity building and innovation partnership launched and over 4000 local and national policy makers, practitioners, stakeholders and NGO representatives trained on the mitigation potential of sustainable urban basic services measures.

 - More than 30 Factsheets, policy papers and guidelines developed on urban mobility, energy, resource and planning issues

 - National Urban Mobility Policy and Investment Guidelines and Waste Wise Cities Tool launched in cooperation with partner projects

-- Establishment of an Urban Living Lab Collaborating Center with the Technical University Berlin, Wuppertal Institute, Massachusetts Institute of Technology and UN-Habitat and establishment of regional training hubs with partner universities in Asia, Africa and Latin America.
+- Establishment of an Urban Living Lab Collaborating Center with the Technical University Berlin, Wuppertal Institute, Massachusetts Institute of Technology and UN-Habitat and establishment of thematic and regional training hubs with partner universities in Asia, Africa and Latin America.